TickTeam/guide-tt/ios_app/1_how_to_create_a_new_task.md

 ![](../images/iOSvoiceinput.png)

-If you find TickTick can’t recognize your language, you should check “Voice typing langugae” first.
+If TickTick can’t recognize your language, please check “Voice typing langugae” first.
 Turn to 3.1.12 for more details.